 Eagle's Nest Program of Academic Distinction

-Erie’s Public Schools, in partnership with Eagle’s Nest Leadership Corporation, will launch Eagle’s Nest Program of Academic Distinction, a unique and innovative academic program for fifth- and sixth-grade students.
-The district is currently enrolling students for the 2019-2020 school year.
+Erie’s Public Schools, in partnership with Eagle’s Nest Leadership Corporation, has launched Eagle’s Nest Program of Academic Distinction, a unique and innovative academic program for students in kindergarten and sixth, seventh and eighth grades.

-The only program of its kind in the region, Eagle’s Nest will emphasize civility and character development and offer students a specialized, Afrocentric curriculum.
+The only program of its kind in the region, Eagle’s Nest emphasizes civility and character development and offers students a specialized, Afrocentric curriculum.
 Students will study English/language arts, math, science and social studies, but do so as part of a broader exploration of African heritage and cultures and the African-American experience throughout history.

 The program is secular and open to students of all races.
 Eagle’s Nest is one of a growing number of programs the district is offering to families as they consider what pathway to educational success is best suited to their child.